CisnerosResearch/LICHEM/README.md

 ### Development

-The development of LICHEM was supported by funding from the NIH (Grant No.
+The development of LICHEM is supported by funding from the NIH (Grant No.
 R01GM108583) and Wayne State University.
 LICHEM is maintained by the Cisneros research group at University of North Texas.